Chocobozzz/PeerTube/support/doc/production.md

 Now your instance is up you can:

  * Subscribe to the mailing list for PeerTube administrators: https://framalistes.org/sympa/subscribe/peertube-admin
- * Add you instance to the public PeerTube instances index if you want to: https://instances.peertu.be/
+ * Add your instance to the public PeerTube instances index if you want to: https://instances.joinpeertube.org/
  * Check [available CLI tools](/support/doc/tools.md)

 ## Upgrade